Montauk, Missouri

 Unincorporated community in Missouri, U.S.

-Montauk is an unincorporated community in southwestern Dent County, Missouri, United States.
+Montauk (/mɒnˈtɔːk/ mon-TAWK) is an unincorporated community in southwestern Dent County, Missouri, United States.
 It is located on Route 119, on the Current River and is in the Ozark National Scenic Riverways.
 Montauk State Park, famed for its rainbow and brown trout, is here.

 A post office called Montauk was in operation from 1851 to 1974.
 The community was named after the Montaukett Indians.